Guide to the Literature Major

 Petitioning To Graduate

-The process of petitioning to graduate with a major or minor in English Literature takes place via the Frevvo portal administered by the Registrar.
-As part of this process, the Director of Undergraduate Studies reviews the degree progress report in CAESAR to verify that all requirements have been completed.
-Please fill out the major worksheet or minor worksheet and be sure to attach it to your petition in Frevvo.
-(If you are completing the pre-2022 version of the English requirements, the relevant worksheets appear here: major; minor.)
+The process of petitioning to graduate with an English Literature major takes place via the Frevvo portal administered by the Registrar.
+Please be sure to attach your major worksheet to your petition in Frevvo.
+(Your petition will be sent back without it.)
+As part of the petition process, the Director of Undergraduate Studies reviews the degree progress report in CAESAR to verify that all requirements can be completed by graduation.
+(For the pre-2022 version of the English requirements, the relevant worksheet appears here.)
 Be sure to include and mark on your worksheet any future courses you plan to take to fulfill the major or minor.

 Pre-registration

 All majors are eligible to pre-register for up to two English literature courses per quarter.
 Note, however, that students may only pre-register for a total of two courses across all majors and minors.
-Pre-registration times are based on class year and student identification number, with seniors beginning on Monday morning.
-See the Registrar’s website for the specific schedule.
+See the Registrar’s website for the pre-registration schedule.